AlenniBoris/PexelsApp/README.md

 ## Installation and Use(after downloading from GitHub)

 - You can download an APK file from [here](https://github.com/AlenniBoris/PexelsApp/releases) and try it on your device.
-Download 1.0.0-apk.apk .
+Download the latest apk version.

 - To use it after downloading from Github, you have to get your API key from Pexels.
 If you don't have it, check the official [page](https://www.pexels.com/).
 Then change app/src/main/java/com/example/pexapp/utils/Constants/API_KEY to your ow API key.